 FYI, 89% of companies claim to compete mostly based on customer experience.
 So, unless they are able to get customers’ jobs done without involving support teams, most businesses battle in the abovementioned categories.

-Contact customers proactively when they use the product areas that are most likely to cause difficulties.
+- Contact customers proactively when they use the product areas that are most likely to cause difficulties.
 You don’t have to wait for them to reach out to you first.
-That’s one of the basics of driving revenue through support efforts, which you can read more about on the Help Scout blog.
+That’s one of the basics of driving revenue through support efforts.

 Going back to where we started: Whose job is it to assess the quality of your support?